LEYAL Ship Recycling Group (LEYAL Gemi Söküm) is the leading ship

 access to a number of industrial facilities dealing with

 downstream waste management, disposal and recover.

 LEYAL has recycled a wide range of ships and offshore units, including but not limited

-to FPSOs, FSOs, aircraft carriers, submarines, tankers, containerships and bulkers, with the largest vessels dismantled being in excess
+to FPSOs, FSOs, aircraft carriers, submarines, tankers, containerships and bulkers, with the largest vessels dismantled being up to

 Waste Shipment Regulation for the recycling of ships into Turkey in the case of the German Navy destroyer 'Rommel'(2004).
 LEYAL is also a founding member and board member of the International Ship Recycling Association